 Amazingly there’s not just 1 bulb, but the original bulb planted will have smaller bulbs growing off the sides of them.
 These are called offsets and can be separated from the mother bulb and stored and planted the next year.
 The big strong mother bulb is cleaned and sold to you and me to plant in our gardens.

-One thing I find pretty amazing is that when you buy a bulb to plant, the flower is already inside it, in tiny minature form.
+One thing I find pretty interesting is that when you buy a bulb to plant, the flower is already inside it, in tiny minature form.
 If you slice the bulb in half, you can see the little yellow flower, they are always yellow at that stage.
 If you have bought diseased or a bad quality bulb however, there is a strong possibliity that the flower inside will be dead.
 If that is the case nothing will ever grow from that bulb.
-Here is an example of a good and bad bulb.
+Below is an example of a good and bad bulb.

 The main pic of this post is a field of tulips grown by my farmer friends in the Beemster Polder up North of Amsterdam.
 Every year they plant this type of tulip, amongst others.
 It’s called a Tompoes, after a Dutch dessert / custard slice that has pink icing and yellow custard.
 The same way this tulip has a pink top and yellow base.
 They re my favourite tulip and a field of them is spectacular.
-I visit this farm on my Kekenhof Tulip tour that rind in April, the above photo was the crop from 2019.
+I visit this farm on my Kekenhof Tulip tour that runs in April, the above photo was the crop from 2019.
 If you want to know all about tulips from bulb to bloom then come along on a small group tulip tour, 8 people max and full of fun and info, not to mention pancakes as well!